laravel-auto-presenter/laravel-auto-presenter/README.md

 - automatically decorate objects within paginator instances
 - automatically decorate objects within collection objects
 - automatically decorate Eloquent relationships that are loaded at the time that the view begins being rendered
+- restrict fields included as part of presentation layer

 <a name="install-laravel-package-installer"/>
 ## Install with Laravel 4 Package Installer